 Nestled in another city 1.5 hours from Bangkok, the Damnoen Saduak floating market screams “traditional lifestyle.”
 People commute around the market via canals, including merchants.
 Here, you can find all kinds of street food available on the streets of Bangkok, as well as fresh fruits and authentic boat noodles.

-You can easily plan a morning or an afternoon to pay the floating market a visit.
+You can easily plan a morning or an afternoon to visit the floating market.

 Take a day trip (or two) to Ayutthaya